Frequently Asked Questions

 A specific course is not required.
-It is assumed that in your undergraduate program you completed a course in health sciences chemistry which will serve as a foundation for program coursework.
+It is assumed that in your undergraduate program you completed a course in health sciences chemistry, which will serve as a foundation for program coursework.

 - Is it possible to work during the program?

 The decision to work during the program is an individual one but is not recommended.
 As the program is only offered in a full-time format, the number of credit hours each semester varies but is as high as 15 credits per semester.
-Once the clinical component begins in the third semester, students are in class one full day and in the operating room four full days with care plans and course work which must be completed in the evenings and on weekends.
+Once the clinical component begins in the third semester, students are in class one full day and in the operating room four full days with care plans and course work that must be completed in the evenings and on weekends.
 The workload of the program makes it very difficult to work.

 - Can I begin taking courses before being accepted into the program?